roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Service Management/Use annotations to configure SLB instances.md

 -   Create an HTTPS-based SLB instance

     You must first create a certificate in the SLB console.
-Then, you can use the certificate ID and the following template to create a LoadBalancer service and an HTTPS-based SLB instance:
+Then, you can use the certificate ID and the following template to create a LoadBalancer service and an HTTPS-based SLB instance.

     **Note:** HTTPS listeners of the SLB instance decrypt HTTPS requests into HTTP requests and forward these requests to pods on the backend servers.